Healthy Living

 IUDs don't protect you or your sex partner from STIs.
 But you can use a condom with your IUD to help protect against STIs.

-If you have an IUD and you want to get pregnant, a doctor can easily remove it.
+If you want to have your IUD removed — for example, because you want to get pregnant — a doctor can remove it.
 Read more about IUDs.

 Hormonal methods